SAILResearch/replication-21-rahul_bajaj-reproducible_builds-code/README.md

 # Reproducible Builds
-Code in this repository corresponds to the `Unreproducible Build` paper submitted at the Empirical Software Engineering journal.
+Code in this repository corresponds to the `Unreproducible builds: Time to fix, causes, and correlation with external ecosystem factors` paper submitted at the Empirical Software Engineering journal.

 ## Installation and execution
 Data for this study is shared on [Dropbox](https://www.dropbox.com/s/n8tepo0hn21jfh6/data.zip?dl=0).
 Additionally, data is attached in the release notes.
 Unzip the file data.zip into the root of this repository.